matteoferla/Arthorian-Quest/README.md

 # Arthorian Quest

 > :construction: This is a work in progress. :construction:
-> It will most likely be abandoned...

-An experiment in using Arthor (arthor.docking.org) by NextMove and filtering the results with Fragmenstein, in order to enumerate linkers of two hits, via a SMARTS pattern.
+An experiment in using Arthor (arthor.docking.org) by [NextMove Software](https://www.nextmovesoftware.com/) and filtering the results with Fragmenstein, in order to enumerate linkers of two hits, via a SMARTS pattern.

 The key principle is that the SMARTS pattern can be a disconnected compound, thus allowing linkers to be searched for.